moqm25/CapstoneII/README.md

 ## How to Use This Repository

 1. **Model Setup**: Ensure that the WRF model is correctly installed and configured on your system.
-[INSERT]
+  - Install Ubuntu-20.04 LTS NOTE: MUST BE UBUNTU-20, NOT UBUNTU-22/latest release
+  - Run `source WRF-Solar-BNL_Install.bash`
+  - Wait... installation may take up to an hour.
+In the meantime, explore the rest of the respository.
 2. **Dependency Installation**: All dependencies should be taken care of in the initial install/Bash Script.
 3. **Running the Algorithms**: Execute the algorithm scripts to perform optimizations.
 Each script is self-contained and provides options to adjust settings like the number of iterations, learning rates, and more.
 4. **Evaluating Results**: Analyze the output plots and data to assess improvements in the model's performance and determine the best parameter configurations.